Entry and Insurance

 • Students from countries requiring visa

 Depending on their country of origin, people wishing to enter the Federal Republic of Germany are subject to different entry requirements.
-Every exchange student is responsible for their visa application themselves.
+Exchange students are responsible for applying for a visa on their own.

-Students from countries requiring visa (indicated by a Yes without further figures next to your nationality) have to apply for a student visa in their country of origin, or the country of their home institution, before entering Germany.
+Students from countries requiring visa (indicated by a “Yes” / “No” without a number next to your nationality) have to apply for a student visa in their country of origin, or the country of their home institution, before entering Germany.

 You are not allowed to study in Germany on a tourist visa.
 It is not possible to exchange a tourist visa for a student visa once you have entered Germany.
 That means that you would have to go back to your home country in order to apply for a student visa.